BrunoT4/CTF_Writeups/PicoCTF/ORDER_ORDER.md

 ' UNION SELECT group_concat(name||':'||value,'|'), NULL, NULL FROM aDNyM19uMF9mMTRn--
 ```

 Upon registration I generated the report (no need to add expenses as the injection is already complete).
 The CSV came back with all the key-value pairs from that table dumped into the description column.
-To no surprise, one of the column names in that table was the flag.
+Sure enough, one of the column names in that table was the flag.

 ---